-The commissar order has been much discussed in world history.
-The Russians in particular were opposed to it, but Hitler with his thinking thought it as a justified step in breaking the hold of the Jews and the communist party.
+The commissar order has been much discussed by historians and academicians.
+The Russians, in particular, were opposed to it, but Hitler thought it as a justified step in breaking the hold of the Jews and the communist party.

 Communism was considered as the greatest enemy by Hitler and he wished to destroy it completely.
-The seeds of this reasoning can be found in his book " Mein Kampf" an autobiographical collection of his thoughts and ideas.
 Hitler also considered the Slav races as inferior and felt that the vast areas in the East were really for use of the German race.
-Hitler thus mixed race and politics together and this greatly affected his line of thought and one result of this was the commissar order which he issued just before the commencement of the Russian campaign .
+Hitler thus mixed race and politics together and this greatly affected his line of thought and one result of this was the commissar order.
+This order was issued just before the commencement of the Russian campaign.

 Issue of the Order

-The German general staff were not aware of Hitler's convoluted line of thought.
-But it also must be added that in most cases even when they came to know about any order however repugnant it may be, they rarely opposed it.
+The German general staff was aware of Hitler's convoluted line of thought.
+To deny it now would be an act of sacrilege.
+It has been seen that any order however repugnant it may be, was never opposed by it.

-The generals listened and nobody asked a question, such was the magnetic hold of Hitler. on that day teh German army sold its professionalism to a low bidder like Hitler.
+The generals listened and nobody asked a question.
+On that day the German army sold its professionalism to a low bidder like Hitler.

 Response of the Generals